anuragchakravarty/Python-projects/README.md

 6. Add the option for multiple rounds, allowing the user to play again.
 7. Display the user's score, which can be based on the number of attempts taken or rounds won

-# 3. Rock, Paper, Scissors Game

-Welcome to the Rock, Paper, Scissors game repository!
-This repository contains a simple, interactive command-line implementation of the classic Rock, Paper, Scissors game using Python.